Lifulifu/react-piano/README.md

 # react-piano
 Added selection mechanism to react-piano component.
-Mousedown on a key toggle selection.
+Mousedown on a key to toggle selection.

 ## Usage
 Controlled usage: